Microsoft/azure-docs.pt-pt/articles/network-watcher/network-watcher-connectivity-rest.md

 }
 ```

-## <a name="check-website-latency"></a>Verificar a latência do site
+## <a name="check-website-latency"></a>Verifique a latência do site

-O exemplo a seguir verifica a conectividade com um site.
+O exemplo seguinte verifica a conectividade com um website.

 ### <a name="example"></a>Exemplo